 Although not everyone enjoys winter fishing, there are still opportunities to enjoy it in Colorado and the fish are still hungry.
 Advantages include off-season pricing and much less crowds.

 Colorado offers ample opportunities for the wade fisherman, bring your waders, or you can opt to fish from a boat.
-If you have a preference for one type, then you can build your vacation based around that.

 There is a selection of flies that you can pack that will help to improve your catch rate.
 You’ll want dry flies and nymphs.
 Dry flies can include the stimulator, parachute adams, and Dave’s hopper.
 For nymphs consider the juju emerger, San Juan worm, prince, and gold-ribbed hare’s ear.
 If you’d prefer you can buy your flies in Colorado so you can buy ones that are ideal for the conditions and specific waters you plan to fish.